 I primarily work with raw brass which is an alloy of copper and zinc and is nickel-safe.
 It does require a little extra care than other metals but if properly done, it will last a lifetime.

-Brass, copper, and sterling silver naturally darken over time and can tarnish when exposed to heat and humidity.
-This is due to the copper content of each metal.
-Tarnish does not harm the metal and actually acts as a protective layer.
-If you enjoy the patina created by tarnish, you can simply let it do it's thing!
-Tarnish can easily be removed with a polishing cloth (buy here).
+Brass naturally darkens over time and will tarnish when exposed to heat and humidity.
+This does not harm the metal and actually acts as a protective layer!
+If you enjoy the aged look of patina created by tarnish, you can simply let it do it's thing.

-*store jewelry in a cool, dry place (NOT the bathroom)
+- store jewelry in an airtight bag or container in a cool, dry place (NOT the bathroom)

 There is a slight chance brass will turn your skin green due to the high copper content.
 This is completely harmless and temporary - some people even believe it has healing properties!
-Whether or not you turn green is largely due to your individual chemistry and can be avoided by keeping your jewelry clean and dry.
+Whether or not you turn green is largely due to your individual chemistry and can be avoided by following the above instructions.